Hristiyan-Anchev/shared-trip/README.md

 To run the application:

-1. Create a file inside the root directory named .env Inside specify your environment variables such as database URI and your private key strings as well as server port.
+1. Create a file inside the root directory named .env and specify your environment variables such as database URI and your private key strings as well as server port.

 EXAMPLE of .env file:
 DB_HOST = mongodb://localhost:27017/tripp